Get started with version control

 Step 4.
 Commit your changes

 Unversioned files are not tracked.
-To log the addition of a new file in Git, you need to add the file (or, using the Git terms, to stage it) and then to commit it to the repository.
+To log the addition of a new file in Git, you need to add the file (or, using the Git terms, stage it) and then to commit it to the repository.
 In Rider, you can do these two things as one command — that is, you can commit unstaged files — but we'll do it with two separate commands to better understand file states.

 Notice the change of the file color.
 Brown means unstaged, green means newly staged for commit.

-Click Commit in the dialog.
-You will see that there is no more untracked changes - everything is saved it your Git repository.
+You will see that there are no more untracked changes — everything is saved in your Git repository.